 Finally, during the Mist attack, swap Gaea (helm) and Tiara and then swap Change (rod) and the stack of Dancing.

 Your path through the Dwarf castle (especially regarding when to walk and when to cast Warp) may vary significantly depending on your step route.
 Your step route instructions supersede anything written here, but don't forget to cast Warp to get the crystal.
 In particular, it may ask you to cast Warp up to four times (in addition to the first warp).
 The priority order for these warps is 1) the Dwarf (axe) room on the way down, 2) the throne room, 3) the stairway in the right tower and 4) the room where you picked up Strength.
-(NOTE: Until the routes are updated in a month or three, the only warp is the one in the throne room.)

 After the scenes, open the menu and cast Warp.